-- (1) As soon as practicable after the location of any well has been established, either on or offshore, and not later than three months after the well has been spudded, the location and elevation of the well shall be determined by a person and method that meets current Papua New Guinea legislation requirements and is approved by the Director. - (2) As soon as practicable, and not later than one month after completion of the survey for the location and elevation of a well, the licensee shall submit to the Director a plan certified as to accuracy by the person who made the survey. - (3) A plan under Subsection (2) shall, as applicable- - (a) show the location of the well relative to the control point; and - (b) show the well name and number; and - (c) show the control point and bench mark together with particulars thereof; and - (d) show any other wells, roads, public utilities and any substantial structures or
+(1) As soon as practicable after the location of any well has been established, either on or offshore, and not later than three months after the well has been spudded, the location and elevation of the well shall be determined by a person and method that meets current Papua New Guinea legislation requirements and is approved by the Director.

+(2) As soon as practicable, and not later than one month after completion of survey for the location and elevation of a well, the licensee shall submit to the Director a plan certified as to accuracy by the person who made the survey.

+(3) A plan under Subsection (2) shall, as applicable -

-- buildings within 300m of the well; and - (e) indicate the coordinates of the well in the Papua New Guinea Map Grid and the latitude and longitude of the well computed within the accuracy limits of the survey previously specified, the direction of true north, the elevation of the natural surface and any permanent reference marks established in accordance with this Regulation; and - (f) shall be accompanied by a copy of the field notes and other data pertinent to the survey, unless the Director otherwise approves.
+- (a) show the location of the well relative to the control point; and - (b) show the well name and number; and - (c) show the control point and bench mark together with particulars thereof; and - (d) show any other wells, road, public utilities and any substantial structures or building within 300m of the well; and - (e) indicate the coordinates of the in the Papua New Guinea Map Grid and the latitude and longitude of the well computed within the accuracy limits of the survey previously specified, the direction of true north, the elevation of the elevation of the natural surface and any permanent reference marks established in accordance with this Regulation; and - (f) shall be accompanied by a copy of the field notes and other data pertinent to the survey, unless the Director otherwise approves.